 The blog will be used by the community as an informal platform to discuss and disseminate information about their work.
 It will enable collaboration and sharing of ideas outside meeting and provide a place to put technical information for easy sharing.

-The Communications Team (CT) will regularly invite members of the consortium and the EGI.eu staff to contribute to the blog.
+The Communications Team will regularly invite members of the consortium and the EGI.eu staff to contribute to the blog.

 EGI Newsfeed